 The metro doesn’t take you out to the airport but you can travel on line B to Tiburtina or Piramide where you can take a train to Fiumicino airport.
 Alternatively, you can take Line A to Anagnina where you can catch a bus to Ciampino airport.

 There are direct trains from Leonardo Da Vinci airport at Fiumicino to Termini, the train journey takes around 35 minutes and leave approximately every half hour.

 Where to stay in Rome

-Being a popular tourist destination there is a wealth of options for accommodation including Airbnb, which is always worth a look, Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
+Being a popular tourist destination there is a wealth of options for accommodation including Airbnb, which is always worth a look.
 If you’re looking for a budget boutique hotel or hostel here are some of the best and noteworthy in the city.
 We have also written an extensive guide on where to stay in Rome.

 Things to do in Rome